 Skiable Terrain by Difficulty Level

-Camelback Mountain has 166 total skiable acres, which can be broken down into the three main groups of difficulty: Beginner, Intermediate, and Expert.Camelback Mountain is mostly a beginner-friendly ski area, with about 30% of its trails as easy.
-However, it also has its fair share of more difficult runs - which account for the remaining 70%.
+Camelback Mountain has 166 total skiable acres, which can be broken down into the three main groups of difficulty: Beginner, Intermediate, and Expert.Camelback Mountain is a beginner-friendly ski area, with about 30% of its trails as easy.
+However, it also has a fair share of more difficult runs - which account for the remaining 70%.